marijnh/Eloquent-JavaScript/19_paint.md

 {{index "proper lines (exercise)", "line drawing"}}

 This is a more advanced exercise than the preceding two, and it will require you to design a solution to a nontrivial problem.
-Make sure you have plenty of time and ((patience)) before starting to work on this exercise, and do not get discouraged by initial failures.
+Make sure you have plenty of time and ((patience)) before starting to work on this exercise, and don't get discouraged by initial failures.

 {{index "draw function", "mousemove event", "touchmove event"}}